flag Japan Japan: Tax system

 Exempt supplies include bank interest; insurance; educational services; sales and leases of land; social welfare services.

-Supplies exempt-with-credit include exports of goods and services; international transportation of passengers and cargo; sales in export shops; supplies to foreign embassies and legations situated in Japan.
+Supplies exempt-with-credit include exports of goods and services; international transportation of passengers and cargo; sales in export shops; and supplies to foreign embassies and legations situated in Japan.
 These supplies are not taxed but do give rise to a right of input tax deduction.

 Method of Calculation, Declaration and Settlement